Analysis: Facing virus outbreak, Trump’s tactics fall short

 “This is the most aggressive and comprehensive effort to confront a foreign virus in modern history,” Trump declared.

-Addressing the economic costs, he added, “This is not a financial crisis, this is just a temporary moment of time that we will overcome together as a nation and as a world.
+Addressing the economic costs, he added, “This is not a financial crisis, this is just a temporary moment of time that we will overcome together as a nation and as a world.”

-But the virus has appeared impervious to the president’s bluster.
+But the virus has appeared impervious to the Republican president’s bluster.

 The virus does not have a Twitter account and, unlike so many previous Trump foes, is resistant to political bullying or Republican Party solidarity.
 It has preyed on his lack of curiosity and fears of germs while exposing divides and inadequacies within senior levels of his administration.
 It has taken away Trump’s favorite political tool, his rallies, from which he draws energy and coveted voter information.